Whanganui

 Whanganui to Pipiriki: 2–3 days, 78 km

-The small settlements going upriver are, with distances from the centre of Whanganui, Parikino, Atene (36 km), Koroniti (46.4 km) Matawihi (c.53 km), Rānana (58.8 km), Jerusalem (66 km), Pipiriki (78 km).
+The small settlements going upriver, with distances from the centre of Whanganui, are Parikino, Atene (36 km), Koroniti (46.4 km) Matawihi (c.53 km), Rānana (58.8 km), Jerusalem (66 km), Pipiriki (78 km).
 For sights along the way see The Curious Kiwi site

-15. Whanganui to Atene (Rivertime Lodge): 7 hrs, 27 km (maps 68, 67)
+15. Whanganui to Atene: 7 hrs, 27 km (maps 68, 67)

 A very pleasant place to take a breather is ‘Behind the Door on 4‘ café at Upokongaro, 9 km north of Whanganui.
 From there it is only about 2 km to the turn-off at left from SH4 onto the Whanganui River Road and a welcome reduction in traffic combined with a not-so-welcome 30 mins steep hill climb.
 The top of this hill is about the last place you will get cellphone reception upriver, so make sure you have your accommodations and river journey all sorted before this point.

-Note that the TA maps have km by road from Pipiriki marked in purple in addition to the main sequence of km from Cape Reinga on the river.
+Note that the TA maps have km by road south from Pipiriki marked in purple in addition to the main sequence of km from Cape Reinga on the river.
 This is for SoBos who wish to walk the River Road, but still useful for NoBos.

-16. Atene (Rivertime Lodge) to Jerusalem/Hiruharama: 8.5 hrs, 34 km (maps 66, 65)
+16. Atene to Jerusalem/Hiruharama: 8.5 hrs, 34 km (maps 66, 65)

-• Matahiwi Gallery and Café – Whanganui River Rd, 19 km north of Atene, 06 342 8112 or 342 8116.
+• Matahiwi Gallery and Café – Whanganui River Rd, 19 km north of Atene.
 Coffee, cold drinks and plenty of local knowledge and information.
 Also at the gallery and café are the Matahiwi Roadside Cabins $34 (or $45) per person and tent sites.
-Book former on Airbnb.
 Operates seasonally.
+06 342 8112, 027 939 2168, or 342 8116.

 • Kauika Campsite – Rānana, behind the marae, 06 342 8061 (Terry).

 • Jerusalem Convent / Backpackers – Whanganui River Rd, Jerusalem, 06 342 8190.
 Backpacker-standard accommodation.
 The old convent is really worth staying in.
 It has a very well equipped kitchen, and the dormitory upstairs is full of character.
 Each bed has a hospital-style curtain that you pull around for privacy.
 Toilets are downstairs in a hard-to-spot recess behind the kitchen, by the (also hard to find) stairs.
 Chances are no-one will be around, so book ahead, and put the fee in the round brass donations thing on the info table, close windows at night to prevent bugs flying in, and clean up after you.
+Please book ahead rather than just turn up.

 17. Jerusalem to Mosley’s Campsite: 9 hrs 45 walking, 38 km (maps 65, 64, 63, 62)